-An offer in compromise –“OIC”–is an agreement between a taxpayer and the IRS that settles the taxpayer’s tax liabilities for less than the full amount owed.
-The IRS will accept your OIC only if you convince it that:
+An offer in compromise –“OIC”–is an agreement between the IRS and a taxpayer that settles the tax liabilities of the taxpayer for less than the owed full amount.
+The IRS will only accept your OIC if you convince it that:

-- you aren’t able to pay the full amount in a reasonable time, either as a lump sum or over time through a payment agreement
+- You’re not able to pay the amount fully in a reasonable time, either as an over time or lump sum via a payment agreement

-- there is doubt as to the amount of your tax liability (unusual), or
+- There’s doubt as to the amount of your tax liability (unusual), or

-- due to exceptional circumstances, payment in full would cause an “economic hardship” or be “unfair” or “inequitable”– for example, you can’t work due to health problems, or you’d be left with no money to pay your basic living expenses if you sold your assets to pay your tax bill in full.
+- because exceptional circumstances, payment in full would lead to an “economic hardship” or be “inequitable” or “unfair” – for example, you can’t work due to health problems, or you’d be left with no money to pay your basic living expenses if you sold your assets to pay your tax bill in full.

 If you are unable to pay your federal tax debt, the IRS offers a way to get a new start called an Offer in Compromise.
-The Streamline IRS Offer in Compromise program is straightforward with specific criteria and open lines of communication.
-This program is very manageable for any taxpayer to handle themselves.
-However, those who do not qualify for the Streamline Offer in Compromise program should consider hiring a tax attorney to handle their IRS negotiations.
-The IRS has up to two years to accept or reject an Offer in Compromise and the higher your total amount owed, the less likely the IRS is to accept your settlement offer.
+The Streamline IRS Offer in Compromise program’s straightforward with open lines of communication and specific criteria.
+For any taxpayer, this program is very manageable to handle themselves.
+But those who don’t have the qualification for the Streamline Offer in Compromise program must think about having a tax attorney hired to take care of their negotiations with the IRS.
+The IRS has until 2 years to reject or accept an Offer in Compromise & the higher your owed total amount, the less likeliness the IRS is to accept your settlement offer.
 To begin the OIC process, you must file IRS Form 656, Offer in Compromise and pay a $150 nonrefundable application fee.
 For full details on the OIC program, see the

 IRS Form 656 Booklet, available at www.irs.gov.

-Tax evasion and tax fraud are criminal offenses that the IRS charges citizens with when they refuse to file tax returns, pay taxes, or reveal all of their sources of income.
-These criminal charges bring with them fines, interest on the tax owed, prosecution fees, incarceration, and public humiliation.
+Tax fraud and tax evasion are criminal offenses that the IRS charges citizens with when they’re refusing to pay taxes, file tax returns, or show every one of their income sources.
+These criminal charges will bring them public humiliation, incarceration, prosecution fees, interest on the tax owed, and fines.
 Your name, city, state, and crime are all published on the IRS website.
 If you have been negotiating with the IRS and two agents come to your office or home to ask further questions, it is time to hire an attorney.
-Remember that once a formal investigation is opened with the IRS, any information you give them could be self-incriminating.
-Do not attempt to handle these serious charges without an attorney who can protect your rights and frame your arguments in the most favorable way.
+Remember that when a formal investigation is opened with the IRS, any information you provide them might be self-incriminating.
+Don’t try handling these severe charges without an attorney who could protect your rights & frame your arguments in the most favorable way.